alicht/intro-to-express/README.md

 # Routing in Express

-**Definition:** Routing refers to the definition of application end points (URIs) and how they respond to client requests.
-They can receive any of the http verbs (GET, POST, PUT, DELETE), and need to be prepared to handle them accordingly.
+**Routing** is the definition of application end points (URIs) and how they respond to client requests.
+They can receive any of the HTTP verbs (GET, POST, PUT, DELETE), and need to be prepared to handle them accordingly.
 -  Consider them resource identifiers, where a typical resource can be an image, webpage, music file, or a request to take kick off a function call.
 -  A function call could be something like executing a call to update/delete/put an entry in a database.